Volunteer Grant Writer

 The ideal applicant will be interested in refugee resettlement, and have strong critical thinking and organizational skills, and be a detail-oriented self-starter with strong communication skills.
 Previous professional or academic experience in research or nonprofit management is preferred.
 Proficiency with Microsoft Office and Google G Suite is mandatory.

-This is a part-time position for Fall 2020 and requires a commitment of 12 weeks.
+This is a part-time position and requires a commitment of 12 weeks.
 This is an unpaid internship.
 School credit may be received depending on the program and institution.

 • Phase 1: Research support in two tracks forging programmatic partnerships and funding partnerships and communications.